-C-LAMP has produced a standard set of common output quantities for climate-carbon cycle models and recommendations for carbon accounting.
-These are being proposed as additions to the NetCDF Climate and Forecast (CF) Metadata Convention for output field names and units being produced by terrestrial biogeochemistry components of Earth System Models for IPCC AR5.
+C-LAMP produced a standard set of common output quantities for climate-carbon cycle models and recommendations for carbon accounting.
+These are being proposed as additions to the NetCDF Climate and Forecast (CF) Metadata Convention for output field names and units in addition to those produced by terrestrial biogeochemistry components of Earth System Models for IPCC AR5.